Grrrben/observe/k8s/README.md

 minikube addons enable ingress
 ```

-And while you're at the terminal, tak a note of the minikube ip and add it to `/etc/hosts`.
+And while you're at the terminal, take a note of the Minikube ip and add it to `/etc/hosts`.
 ```
 minikube ip
 ```